MIT-SPARK/config_utilities/docs/Parsing.md

 ## Parse from the command line

-It is also possible to use the same interfaces as in the yaml or ROS case but via aggregate YAML read from the command line.
+It is also possible to parse aggregate yaml read from the command line.
 To use it, include `parsing/command_line.h`.
 `config_utilities` supports parsing the following command line flags:

-- `--config-utilities-file SOME_FILE_PATH`: Specify a file to load YAML from.
+- `--config-utilities-file SOME_FILE_PATH`: Specify a file to load yaml from.
-- `--config-utilities-yaml SOME_ARBITRARY_YAML`: Specify YAML directly from the command line.
+- `--config-utilities-yaml SOME_ARBITRARY_YAML`: Specify yaml directly from the command line.
 - `--config-utilities-var KEY=VALUE`: Specify a new variable for the substitution context.
 - `--disable-substitutions/--no-disable-substitutions`: Turn off resolving substitutions